indieweb/wordpress-indieweb/readme.txt

 == Frequently Asked Questions ==

+= How do I get Started? =

+Indieweb for WordPress is a plugin installer program.
+A Getting Started Guide can be found under Plugins->Indieweb.

 = What about plugin XYZ? =

 If you think we missed a plugin reference, please file an issue on [Github](https://github.com/indieweb/wordpress-indieweb/issues).